MaxChen228/ai-tutor/README.md

 # AI Tutor

-This project provides a simple web and CLI tool for translating Chinese sentences into English using an LLM API.
+This project provides a simple web and command line tool for translating Chinese sentences into English using the OpenAI API.

 ## Installation